Smile... It Confuses People: Critical reception

+Chart performance

 The album went straight to number one in its week of release in the UK.
 It spent a total of eighteen weeks in the UK top forty.
 It has since gone platinum in the UK and has sold over 1 million copies worldwide.

 In Australia the album reached its peak at #11.
 On its ninth week in the chart at number fifteen the album was certified gold by ARIA selling thirty-five thousand copies around Australia.
 It was the seventy-eighth highest selling album for 2006.

 I Wish I Was a Punk Rocker (With Flowers in My Hair) was the first song released from the album and topped the UK, Ireland Singles Chart for two weeks the Australian ARIA Singles Chart for ten weeks making it the highest selling single for 2006.
 It was accredited Double Platinum (140,000 units) by ARIA.
 "What If I'm Right" was the second song released from the album and reached 22 in the UK and 30 in the Irish chart and top forty in Australia and New Zealand.
 "Lonely Girl" was the third song released from the album available for digital download only released in the UK on 4 December 2006 and did not chart.